daniel-le97/vlibsql/README.md

 - V ORM is not yet supported
 - [libsql-c](https://github.com/tursodatabase/libsql-c) SDK is currently in technical preview, and mostly used for internal use when building other libSQL SDKs
+- libsql-c does not expose the sqlite compatible C api

 # building
 cargo and rust need to be installed [Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)